mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/pagerduty-schedules-connector.md

 - When Advanced Permissions is enabled in PagerDuty, only members of the teams linked to a specific schedule can access and search for that schedule in Microsoft Search and Microsoft 365 Copilot.

 ## Prerequisites
-1. Creat a PagerDuty account with administrator permission in the PagerDuty application.
+1. Create a PagerDuty account with administrator permission in the PagerDuty application.
 2. Add a new app in PagerDuty with OAuth 2.0 functionality enabled.
 For more information, see [OAuth Functionality](https://developer.pagerduty.com/docs/oauth-functionality) and [Register an App](https://developer.pagerduty.com/docs/register-an-app).
 3. Select ‘Scoped OAuth’ in PagerDuty new app registration setting page.
 4. Use the following links for the field ‘Redirect URL’ in PagerDuty new app registration setting page.